ziadabohalawa/6DoF-Pose-Estimation-and-Defect-Projection/README.md

 - In the live run a Kinect Azure is needed, the data_foler should contain the meshes (mesh folder), icp_parameters.json and a mask of the Object.

 - Heatmaps can be generated using any external defect detection method, Just Update the get_heatmap function in datareader.py to implement the defect detection method
+- AWS Deployment:
+   * Use `ssh -X` to enable GUI-based apps like `cv2.imshow`, or fallback to `cv2.imwrite`.
+   * Kinect SDK is installed using `.deb` files due to lack of native support on Ubuntu 22.04.
 ## Acknowledgements

  - [FoundationPose](https://github.com/NVlabs/FoundationPose)